 With the advent of the internet with its new publication possibilities, new legal regulations that are more conducive to free research have emerged.
 Whereas it is possible to cite traditional publications by using standard citation rules, the use of research data is much more direct and requires clearly defined rules which were not provided in German copyright law for the longest time.
 This has changed somewhat with the ratification of the so-called Urheberrechts-Wissenschaftsgesellsschafts-Gesetz (UhrWissG)("copyright knowledge-society law") in early 2018.
 It provides clear stipulations on how much of a database or other colletions of research data may be used and regulates the employment of text and data mining techniques.

 Using Creative Commons licences, re-use conditions for research data and other research results can be specified.
 The most liberal of those licences is CC0 (Public Domain) which stipulates that the copyright holder releases the work into the public domain and therefore forfeits any rights to the work.
-Other licences limit rights such as creating derivatives or changing the work.
-A commonly used license for research data is CC-BY-NC-SA 4.0 which meets most researchers' requirements.
-It's three main conditions are attribution to the author of the data (BY), not using the data commercially (NC- Non-Commercial) and sharing any derivatives under the same or a similar license (SA - Share Alike).
+Besides CC0 a CC-BY 4.0 license (i.e. attribution to the author of the data) is most commonly suitable for research data and meets most researchers' requirements.
 Similar licenses can be found at opendefinition.org.

 Open primary research data

 When research data are freely accessible and reusable online, they are often called "open data".
 This is a relatively general term which can be specified as needed.
 The "open" movement also comprises open source, open government, open educational resources and, as already mentioned, open access.